 Goda turned and allowed Kanna to gently fall from her, to roll into the bed of grass and leaves beside them, away from the stream.
 Kanna gazed at the giant helplessly, no longer sure of herself, her body feeling amorphous beneath her.

-But Goda stood with purpose, as if some universal clock had sounded the alarm.
+But Goda stood with purpose, as if some invisible clock had sounded the alarm.
 She looked awake.
 She picked up the other end of Kanna’s rope and coaxed Kanna onto her feet.

-“Let’s go,” the giant said, her smile just a ghostly presence, not fully-formed.
+“Let’s go,” the giant said, her smile just a ghostly presence now, not fully-formed.
 The wind was blowing lightly through the trees, making the leaves sway with a pleasant rustle.
 It also sent Goda’s hair dancing across her face.
 “Today, the world ends.”